johnben1986/poloniex/README.md

 6. When all setup hit "Start" button to start the software

 Stop button will stop the software from trading, You can view logs button to what is happening in the trading.

-Pelase donate if this is helpful to you

-BTC Address: 13Yy5N66F2qdiwxfvgqRHfMkiCtUF5VzSb
-ETH Address: 0x7E7e7BBBbCe16CFb1C149bB4AAe5006aaE62E8Be